-The complete self-test transmission must be limited to one burst only.
+The complete self-test transmission must be limited to one burst only regardless of the duration of activation of the self-test control.
 The maximum duration of the self-test mode transmission should be 440 ms (+1%) for a short message and 520 ms (+1%) for a long message.
 If a 440 ms transmission is used for beacons encoded with the long format messages, it is recommended that the message be truncated without changing the format flag bit.